burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 }
 ```

-Importantly: **you cannot explicitly specialize a class template unless its enclosing class templates are also explicitly specialized.**
+Importantly: **You cannot explicitly specialize a class template unless its enclosing class templates are also explicitly specialized.**

-Example of `template` for create a specialization for the array with a fixed size.
+An example of `template` for creating a specialization for the array with a fixed size.
 ```cpp
 #include "stdio.h"